clay584/clay584.github.io/_posts/2015-01-03-education.md

 ### University of Florida

-- Bachelor of Science in Business Administration, with a major in Decision and Information Sciences (now known as a major in Information Systems).
+fa-icon: plus-square Bachelor of Science in Business Administration, with a major in Decision and Information Sciences (now known as a major in Information Systems).

 ### Aucilla Christian Academy

-- Graduated with honors and college-prep awards.
+fa-icon: plus-square Graduated with honors and college-prep awards.